miralv/TMA4280-Supercomputing-Introduction/README.md

 # TMA4280-Supercomputing-Introduction
+Use the folder TestRun for building.
+Type in terminal
+cmake ..
+make
-How to run the different folders are specified below.
+Then the different programs can be run as specified below.

 prog: mach0, zeta0
 ./prog arg1 arg2, arg3